kacperbator/portfolio/Analiza danych - Titanic Dataset/README.md

 ## Dataset

-The dataset used in this analysis is the Titanic dataset, which is available on [Kaggle](https://www.kaggle.com/c/titanic/data).
-Please download and place the `titanic.csv` file in the root directory before running the notebook.
+The dataset used in this analysis is included in the repository.
+Ensure that the `titanic.csv` file is in the same directory as the Jupyter Notebook file.

 ## How to Run